Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Simulation Results

-For the interaction between environment and learning algorithm, all agents observe the users inside its observation range and make decisions.
-The decisions are exchanged between neighbours, and the cooperation scheme is decided upon the exchanged decisions.
-Then, the network serves users with the cooperation scheme and receive a reward.
-The reward is set as the summed rate of cell-edge users (decided by range), which benefits the most from the CoMP.
-The aforementioned procedures are performed without resetting to some default states, i.e. non-episodic.
-As we illustrated before, the reinforcement learning algorithms have significantly different performances in the episodic and non-episodic environments.
-Empirically, the episodic environment ease the learning difficulty, which is shown in Fig.\ref{fig:methods_performance}.
-There is limited analysis for the reason of this phenomenon \cite{CoReyes2020Ecological, Naik2019Discounted}.
+For the interaction between environment and learning algorithm, all agents observe the users' location and requests inside its observation range and make decisions.
+The algorithms learn from the environment continually without resetting to some default states, i.e. non-episodic.
+As we illustrated before, the RL algorithms showed significantly different performances in the episodic and non-episodic environments.
+Empirically, the episodic environment eases the learning difficulty, which is shown in Fig.\ref{fig:methods_performance}.
+There is limited analysis for the reason for this phenomenon \cite{CoReyes2020Ecological, Naik2019Discounted}.

-For the neural network design, we adopt a three-layer neural network to capture the geometry correlation between access-points and users.
-The network takes a picture whose value of the pixel presents the existence of neighbour access-points or users in the corresponding location.
+For the neural network design, we adopt a three convolutional layer neural network to capture the geometry correlation between APs and users.
+The network takes a picture, whose value of the pixel presents the existence of neighbour APs or users in the corresponding location.
 The value is added and normalized if multiple users are located in the same pixel.
 In this way, the network takes the users' geometry information with constant input size.
-After the input is processed as a hidden vector.
-The hidden vector is processed as the final policy output by a distributional reinforcement learning structure with three linear layers \cite{Bellemare2017Distributional}.
-The linear layers add noise into the result for state-based exploration \cite{Hessel2017Rainbow}.
+After the input is processed as a hidden vector by the convolutional layer.
+The hidden vector then is then used to generate the Q-function estimation by a distributional RL structure with three noisy linear layers \cite{Bellemare2017Distributional}.
+The noisy linear layers add noise into the result for state-based exploration \cite{Hessel2017Rainbow}.
+The distributional RL structure allows the estimation to be performed on the value following certain distribution precisely, which is suitable for wireless communication cases.
+The CORAL layer is added at the end of the network to perform transfer learning.